Arathisps/Article-Scraping/README.md

 - keep things extensible
 - avoid over engineering

-More features can be added easily on top of this structure.
+Note: This project is a learning implementation and can be extended further.